pyscal/pyscal/docs/source/pickling.rst

 this information is beneficial in systems with a large number of atoms as it saves time which would otherwise be spent recalculating information.
-The :mod:`~pyscal.pickle` module provides the base functions for pickling support.
+The :mod:`~pyscal.pickle` module provides the base functions for pickling support as is used internally in :class:`~pyscal.core.System`.

 .. code:: python